kingsdigitallab/african-rock-art/_coll_thematic/gone-fishing.md

   - sys:
       id: 2IWFdXQZl6WwuCgA6oUa8u
       created_at: !ruby/object:DateTime 2015-11-26 17:02:48.620000000 Z
-      updated_at: !ruby/object:DateTime 2015-11-26 17:02:48.620000000 Z
+      updated_at: !ruby/object:DateTime 2018-05-17 10:26:57.354000000 Z
       content_type_id: chapter
     title: Other aquatic species
     title_internal: 'Thematic: fishing, chapter 8'
     body: Other aquatic species are more difficult to identify and are much rarer.
-      For example, Fig 12a has been interpreted as a jelly-fish like creature.
-The photograph here has been digitally manipulated to enhance the image and on closer inspection However, by manipulating the colour and lighting as in Fig. 12b, the image is a little clearer and appears to share morphological characteristics with a turtle rather than a jellyfish – such as the rounded carapace and small flippers – with a turtle rather than a jellyfish.
+      For example, the image below has been interpreted as a jelly-fish like creature.
+      However, by manipulating the colour and lighting, the image is a little clearer and appears to share morphological characteristics, such as the rounded carapace and small flippers, with a turtle rather than a jellyfish.
 Furthermore, we know that softshell turtles (*Trionyx triunguis*) have been found in archaeological deposits in the Sahara dating to the Holocene.
 The vertical and wavy strands hanging down underneath could represent the pattern made in the sand by turtles when walking rather than being the tendrils of a jellyfish.
-Moreover, Fig 13 appears to resemble a snail and would be consistent with what we know about the Capsian culture who inhabited modern Tunisia and Algeria and parts of Libya during the early Holocene (10,000–6,000 BC).
+In addition, the image from Wadi Tafak below appears to resemble a snail, and is consistent with what we know about the Capsian culture who inhabited modern Tunisia, Algeria, and parts of Libya during the early Holocene (10000–6000 BC).
 Their distinguishing culinary feature was a fondness for escargots – edible land snails.
   - sys:
       id: 5j7XInUteECEA6cSE48k4A
       created_at: !ruby/object:DateTime 2015-11-26 16:39:52.787000000 Z
-      updated_at: !ruby/object:DateTime 2015-11-26 16:39:52.787000000 Z
+      updated_at: !ruby/object:DateTime 2018-05-17 10:34:45.084000000 Z
       content_type_id: image
     image:
       sys: